Thandeka325/alx-backend-javascript/README.md

-This is the beginning of my backend specialization with ALX.
+This is the beginning of my backend specialization with ALX using Java programming.